cvat-ai/cvat/site/content/en/docs/manual/basics/creating_an_annotation_task.md

    - 4k or less: 4 - 8
    - More: 1 - 4

-   **Dataset Repository**.
+   ### Dataset Repository
    URL link of the repository optionally specifies the path to the repository for storage (`default: annotation / <dump_file_name> .zip`).
    The .zip and .xml file extension of annotation are supported.
    Field format: `URL [PATH]` example: `https://github.com/project/repos.git [1/2/3/4/annotation.xml]`